zaphosting/docs/docs/terraria-tshock-add-admin.md

 ---
 id: terraria-tshock-add-admin
 title: "Terraria: Become a server admin (tShock)"
-description: "Information on how to become an admin on your Terraria server with tShock from ZAP-Hosting"
+description: "Discover how to assign administrator permissions on your Terraria server for full control and management → Learn more now"
 sidebar_label: Become admin (tShock)
 services:
   - gameserver-terraria